Trump didn't co-ordinate with Russia in 2016, report declares

-WASHINGTON -- Special counsel Robert Mueller did not find evidence that President Donald Trump's campaign "conspired or co-ordinated" with Russia to influence the 2016 presidential election but reached no conclusion on whether Trump obstructed justice, Attorney General William Barr declared Sunday.
+WASHINGTON -- Special counsel Robert Mueller found no evidence U.S. President Donald Trump's campaign "conspired or co-ordinated" with Russia to influence the 2016 presidential election but reached no conclusion on whether Trump obstructed justice.
 That brought a hearty claim of vindication from Trump but set the stage for new rounds of political and legal fighting.

+The battle began Monday as White House aides and allies blanketed television news broadcasts to trumpet the findings and claim that Trump has been the victim in a probe that never should have started.

+White House spokeswoman Sarah Sanders said Trump will let Attorney General William Barr decide whether the special counsel's Russia report should be publicly released, though she adds that "he's more than happy for any of this stuff to come out."

 Democrats pointed out that Mueller found evidence for and against obstruction and demanded to see his full report.
 They insisted that even the summary by the president's attorney general hardly put him in the clear.